 Nikolaus von Twickel, With Bishkek Calm, Kyrgyz Leaders Draft New Constitution, Moscow Times, May 6, 2010.
 The Draft Constitution is well work reading.
 The Decree of the Provisional Government of the Kyrgyz Republic on the Referendum (Nation wide vote) on adoption of the New Constitution of the Kyrgyz Republic provides the official background for the exercise of constitutional reform.

-OF THE KYRGYZ REPUBLIC [1]
+DECREE OF THE PROVISIONAL GOVERNMENTOF THE KYRGYZ REPUBLIC [1]

-On the referendum (nation wide vote)
+On the referendum (nation wide vote)on adoption of the new Constitutionof the Kyrgyz Republic

 YES _______________________________________________

-(mark as appropriate in the square based on your preferred choice).
+NO _______________________________________________(mark as appropriate in the square based on your preferred choice)”.

 d.
-The Central Commission on elections and referenda of the Kyrgyz Republic, the Ministry of finance of the Kyrgyz Republic and the Ministry of internal affairs of the Kyrgyz Republic shall:
+The Central Commission on elections and referenda of the Kyrgyz Republic, the Ministry of finance of the Kyrgyz Republic and the Ministry of internal affairs of the Kyrgyz Republic shall:- solve the issues of organizational, material and financial support to the referendum as well as other issues resulting from this Decree;

-e.
-The Central Commission on elections and referenda of the Kyrgyz Republic in close cooperation with the executive power agencies and local self governance bodies shall ensure organized referendum, oversight over the compliance with the legislation as well as shall systematically inform the public on the process of its preparation and conduct.
+- during the preparation and conducting of the referendum ensure public order, observance of the Constitution and laws of the Kyrgyz Republic.e.
+The Central Commission on elections and referenda of the Kyrgyz Republic in close cooperation with the executive power agencies and local self governance bodies shall ensure organized referendum, oversight over the compliance with the legislation as well as shall systematically inform the public on the process of its preparation and conduct.f.
+It is hereby established that the Constitution of the Kyrgyz Republic adopted at the referendum (nation wide vote) shall have the highest legal force and shall be not subject to any approval whatsoever.

 Unofficial translation from the Russian produced by the Council of Venice.